jopsnow/contact-keeper/README.md

 ```

 - clean up the `client` directory -- we don't need a separate `README.md`, `.git`, `.gitignore` etc.
+- Delete from `client` dire:
+  - README.md
+  - .git -- directory / but mine didn't come with the CRA
+  - .gitignore
+- Install these in the **client** directory
+  - `cd client`
+    - `npm install axios react-router-dom uuid react-transition-group`
+  - copy in the new `App.css` file from Brad. (this one has some different styles than the one used in GitHub Finder)
+- add FontAwesome
+- navigation and placeholder pages: Home + About
+- Contact Context
+- `Contacts` and `ContactItem` components with dummy data - but styled in UI with buttons
+- create Contact Form, and addContact reducer/function to add new user on front end only

 ## Errors/Warnings Log with solutions
 ### mongoose